GN 1.1 Workers compensation - a brief history

 Coal miners

 Workers compensation claims by coal miners in the NSW coal industry are managed by Coal Mines Insurance (CMI).
 CMI is a specialised insurer under the Workers Compensation Acts.
-Subject to both state and federal legislation, the industry is highly regulated and has largely been shaped by historical events.

 Workers in the NSW coal industry are not subject to the changes introduced by the Workers Compensation Legislation Amendment Act 2001.
 A number of the subsequent amendments either do not apply or apply in part.
 As a result, the NSW coal industry continues to be subject to some of the legislative provisions of the Workers Compensation Act 1926, as well as the 1987 Act and the 1998 Act.